charlessolar/DDD.Enterprise.Example/README.md

 # DDD.Enterprise.Example

+**2018 Update**

+I've made a much slimmer example of CQRS and EventSourcing here: [volak/TodoMVC-DDD-CQRS-EventSourcing](https://github.com/volak/TodoMVC-DDD-CQRS-EventSourcing)
+It's about 1/4 of the complexity of this project **AND** it actually runs and does something trivial.

 **2016 Update**

 The foundation of this solution is currently being used in my work - I am publishing an updated version almost a year after the initial Example repo because the foundation has changed a fair bit.